 Interdigital neuritis is a mechanically induced nerve irritation due to intrinsic and extrinsic biomechanical factors that results in a combination of pain, paresthesias, and numbness in the forefoot.
-A greater understanding of forefoot anatomy and biomechanics has created an environment to further delineate the pathophysiology of interdigital neuroma.
+A greater understanding of forefoot anatomy and biomechanics has created an environment that facilitates further delineation of the pathophysiology of interdigital neuroma.

-The term neuroma may be a misnomer for the condition.
+The term neuroma, as applied to this condition, may be a misnomer.
 Morton neuroma may be best described as a clinical syndrome stemming from a constellation of factors related to the local anatomy and the forces applied on the forefoot with ambulation and shoe wear.
 Interestingly, it is not uncommon for the histopathology to be interpreted as relatively normal, even in light of classic preoperative findings and dramatic postoperative results.
-Clearly, the histopathology is not that of a typical neuroma, but some or all of the following may be observed:
+Clearly, the histopathology is not that of a typical neuroma.
+Some or all of the following may be observed:

 Sclerosis of the endoneurium